jharrels/scummy/README.md

 * **0.1.0** - ~~Obtain a list of installed games.~~ :heavy_check_mark:
 * **0.2.0** - ~~Display the list of installed games using either a grid view or a list view.~~ :heavy_check_mark:
 * **0.3.0** - ~~Install games via Scummy, including detecting an uninstalled game or a new version of an installed game.~~ :heavy_check_mark:
-* **0.4.0** - ~~Ability to configure installed games.~~ :heavy_check_mark:
+* **0.4.0** - ~~Ability to configure engine options for installed games.~~ :heavy_check_mark:
-* 0.5.0 - Allow configuration of SCUMMVM default settings.
-* 0.6.0 - Launch games, including different versions of games.
+* 0.5.0 - Launch games, including different versions of games.
-* 0.7.0 - Remove installed games.
+* 0.6.0 - Remove installed games.
-* 0.8.0 - Favoriting of games.
+* 0.7.0 - Favoriting of games.
+* 0.8.0 - Default games.
 * 0.9.0 - Display options for displaying recently played, all games, favorited games, and games by category (ie. LucasArts, Sierra, Delphine Software, etc).
-* 1.0.0 - GUI configuration options for Scummy and release.
+* 0.10.0 - GUI configuration options for Scummy.
+* 0.11.0 - Add any remaining missing box art.
+* 1.0.0 - Release.

 Planned features:
 * Organize games into player-made collections (for example: RPGs, Monkey Island, King's Quest, etc).